 In 12 Season Personal Colour Analysis, the Soft Summer comprises those whose natural colouring is

 Quieted by the fog gray that settles over the True Summer swatches – this is the Most Important Thing.
-The Season is not muted, it’s MUTED+cool.
-Gotta see the grey, as opposed to True Summer where it’s COOL + muted.
+The Season is not muted, it’s muted and cool.
+Gotta see the grey, as opposed to True Summer where it is cool, then muted.
 Look at the pictures until you can be consciously aware of the greying that flows through each element, joining it to every other as if by a barely visible web.
-Like the forest in the movie Avatar, every piece is connected by a grey neural net in our perception.
+Like the forest in the movie Avatar, every piece is connected by a gray neural net in our perception.

-Cooler than warm and a little warmer than True Summer, but it doesn’t feel like warmth yet.
+Cooler than warm and a little warmer than True Summer, but it does not feel like warmth yet.
 It feels like dull.
-In How The 5 Springs Add Yellow, you saw that the heat isn’t that hot yet.
+In How The 5 Springs Add Yellow, you saw that the heat is not that hot yet.
 What Autumn adds to the palettes it influences is really gold, but there’s so little of it still that the effect is more to cloak some brightness (add Autumn gold-orange to Summer blue and you get gray by the effect of complementary colour, right?)

 Medium darkness, no black or white.
 They are jarring.
 You saw this photo in Soft Summer’s Best Hair Color.
 If you had to pick a highlight, would yellow really be the one that feels best?
-And that’s a soft yellow.
-Bleach that up a few notches and add a chemical glint and the result would not fall from the beautiful tree.
+And that is a soft yellow.
+Bleach that up a few notches and add a chemical glint and the result would not fall from the Beautiful tree.
 By comparison, the taupe feels good.
 It feels like it belongs (because it does).

 Soft Summer Clothing